lrg79/MiniMIPS/README.md

 # MiniMIPS
-An implementation of a MIPS processor using logisim
+An implementation of a MIPS processor using logisim.
+Logisim can be downloaded here https://sourceforge.net/projects/logisimevolution/